Rescue of Roger Mallinson and Roger Chapman: Rescue efforts begin

 Even the newly arrived CURV-III aboard the John Cabot was unable to launch due to an electrical fault.
 Just after midnight Pisces V was ordered to the surface, leaving the men on Pisces III once again alone.
 They were running out of both oxygen and the lithium hydroxide to scrub the carbon dioxide from the deteriorating atmosphere in the submersible.
 Both men were cold and wet and suffering from severe headaches.

 Rescue

-On Saturday 1 September, at 4:02 a.m., Pisces II was launched once more.
-At 5:05 a.m. it managed to attach a specially designed toggle and polypropylene tow rope to the rear sphere of Pisces III.
-At 10:35 a.m. the CURV-III managed to fix another rope to the submersible.
-It was at this point that the crew ate and drank the only sustenance aboard.